|Peripatus Home Page Paleontology >> Onychophora||Updated: 22-Jun-2020|

 The systematics adopted here mostly follows Hou & Bergström 1995, though with some minor changes as noted.

-Discussion: The class Onychophora was used by Hou & Bergström 1995 to include the terrestrial forms: the modern onychophorans and the single known fossil terrestrial species, Helenodora.
+Discussion: The Onychophora as used by Hou & Bergström 1995 includes the terrestrial forms: the modern onychophorans and the single known fossil terrestrial species, Helenodora.
 These authors also noted their belief that the fossil marine form, Onychodictyon, “is closer to modern onychophorans than any of the other Cambrian lobopodians” (p.
 11).
 Their cladogram (Hou & Bergström 1995, fig. 7) depicts Onychodictyon, Helenodora, and modern onychophorans together comprising a well-formed clade.
 Yet in their systematic section (p.
 17) Onychodictyon is left outside Onychophora, in the class Xenusia, on morphologic grounds.
-In the spirit of a more cladistic taxonomy, the class Onychophora is here broadened to include the marine Onychodictyidae (Onychodictyon).
+This seems appropriate, given the still rather weak evidence that the Cambrian marine forms are Onychophorans at all.

 Family Peripatidae Evans 1901